mishelashala/intro-to-ddd/003-strategic-design.md

 Just like the ubiquitious languages and the model, when new insight or knowledge of the domain is gained we must revise and update (if needed) the value proposition.

+### Highlighted Core

+Domain vision statements lack (and sometimes avoid) details, this makes them -generally speaking- too broad.
+Domain vision statements can miss the complex interactions that reside within our domain.

+The complexity of this interactions can obfuscate our ability to "see" the domain.
+And, unfortunately, domain vission statements not always can return us back that ability.

+In order to see the domain more clearly we write a document that describes and highlights the core elements of the domain and their interactions.

+When a change in the core happens we must instantly notify other team members and make the changes visible in the highlighted core document.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)